-We rely on volunteers to accomplish our mission for the at-risk children in the greater Wilmington, Delaware area.
-Our volunteer opportunities are diverse and ensure that anyone in the community will find a role they enjoy.
-You can have have a direct impact on the success of a child with just a few hours a week!
+We rely on volunteers to accomplish our mission of connecting children to music and mentoring.
+Our volunteer opportunities are diverse, and there’s a role for everyone!
+You can have have a direct impact on the success of a child with just a few hours a week of volunteerism.

 Be available to assist students with homework as needed.
 Homework helpers typically volunteer one afternoon a week.

 Meet with a single student once a week for the duration of the school year.
 Your mission is to provide a listening ear and guidance on any topic the student needs.

 Offer students expertise in a specific subject for help with school work.
 Tutors volunteer in the afternoons as needed for their area of expertise.

 Perform alongside our students in rehearsals and concerts, and support their musical development.
 Rehearsals are on Wednesday evenings.

 Offer a special skill you have as an enrichment activity for students.
 Commitment varies with your skill and the type of activity.

 Supervise the kitchen, welcoming students and distributing food from our partners.
 If cooking is your passion, our students also love cooking classes!